CarloLucibello/GraphNeuralNetworks.jl/docs/src/index.md

 ## Package overview

-Let's give a brief overview of the package solving a
+Let's give a brief overview of the package by solving a
-graph regression problem on fake data.
+graph regression problem with synthetic data.

 Usage examples on real datasets can be found in the [examples](https://github.com/CarloLucibello/GraphNeuralNetworks.jl/tree/master/examples) folder.

 ### Data preparation

-First, we create our dataset consisting in multiple random graphs and associated data features. that we batch together into a unique graph.
+First, we create our dataset consisting in multiple random graphs and associated data features.
+Then we batch the graphs together into a unique graph.

 ```julia
 julia> using GraphNeuralNetworks, LightGraphs, Flux, CUDA, Statistics